 Here's a short list of what happens with your data:

-Third party services listed of course have their own terms and privacy statements.
+Of course, third party services have their own terms and privacy statements.
 If you're concerned with the data they may or may not collect, please give their respective documents a read.

 By registering for an account, you agree to these terms.

 You are responsible for security of your account.
-Tell us immediately if there was unauthorized use of your account.
+Tell us immediately if you believe unauthorized use of your account too place.
 We can't be responsible for loss or damage that comes as a result of using your account.

 Don't attempt to make or use exploits, or otherwise try to reverse engineer this website.
-If you see something that is vulnerable, please get in touch.
+If you see something you believe to be vulnerable, get in touch.
 Note that this does not give permission to explicitly look for vulnerabilities.

-You are liable for all claims to ownership of content you provide.
+You are liable for all claims to ownership of the content you provide.
 If you sell illegal content, you're liable for that.
-We don't own your content, you keep all rights to all text, code, and assets you create.
+We don't own your content; you keep all rights to all text, code and assets you create.

 Don't upload illegal stuff.
 No pornographic content, illegal drugs, gambling, or other naughty things.

-We will help you as best we can, but we can't provide a guarantee on support or how long it'll take.
+We will help you as quickly and efficiently as we can, but there is no guarantee on the support provided or overall timeline.

 Don't be mean to other users.
 No hate speech or anything your mother wouldn't like.